arnavb/pypokedex/README.md

  - `Sprites`,
  - and `Move`

-Note that they shouldn't be initialized through client code; their purpose is mainly for type annotations.
+Note that these classes shouldn't be initialized through client code; their purpose is mainly for type annotations.

 ### Possible Exceptions